0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 		}

 ```
-If the operation is synchronous, we are in the caller's context and can evaluate normally. otherwise we call ```processes::UpdateEncryptedFilesAsync``` in which we increment the ```EncryptedFiles``` counter of any process that previously created a R/W section object for the encrypted file.<br/>
+If the operation is synchronous, we are in the caller's context and can evaluate normally.
+Otherwise, we call ```processes::UpdateEncryptedFilesAsync``` in which we increment the ```EncryptedFiles``` counter of any process that previously created a R/W section object for the encrypted file.<br/>

 In theory , there's a chance for a process to modify thousands of file mappings and terminate before the mapped page writer activates.
 Rewind when a process is terminated , our process notify routine is invoked and the process entry structure is freed - we lose all tracking information we had on that process.<br/> To handle such case , if the process terminated has created more than a threshold number of R/W sections , it's removal from the list is deffered to a dedicated system thread :
 ```cpp